molenathyhoangxuannguyen/Math-Quiz-on-Cars/README.md

 # Car
 This is a difficult math quiz.
 Can you calculate the length of AB?
 Using Turtle.
-Install Pycharm to run this program, answer the question, and see the explanation.
+Run this program with python, answer the question, and see the explanation.

 Citation: